arielsaucedo-zz/project-challenge-app/README.md

 Link: [https://animate.style/](https://animate.style/)

 Library for creating CSS animations.
-I use it since the animations are very good and it avoids generating a lot of lines of code.
+I use it since it avoids generating a lot of lines of code.